What is Sleep Apnoea?

 - Sexual Dysfunction

-Treatment for sleep apnoea relies on changes to lifestyle, including losing weight and cutting down on alcohol.
+Treatment for sleep apnoea relies on changes to lifestyle.
+This includes losing weight and cutting down on alcohol.
 Any contributing medical condition, such as low production of thyroid hormone, also needs to be corrected.
 Any surgical conditions such as large tonsils should be corrected.

 - Airway pressure therapy via a mask worn at night that keeps the back of the throat open by forcing air through the nose.